Variable fonts open a whole new world of possibilities. Creating them is a breeze in Glyphs.

-OK, so custom parameters do not work.
-Kind of makes sense in most cases.
+OK, so many custom parameters in instances do not work.
 For example, of course you cannot have different glyph sets in different instances of the same variable font, duh.
 Makes sense because a glyph cannot (and should not) just disappear or reappear when you move your sliders.
 That is why Export Glyphs and Remove Glyphs parameters are ignored in the instances.
 And you will find similar logical reasons for other parameters.

 But what if we could apply parameters to the whole variable font?
 Well, we can.
 From the same plus menu in the lower left corner, add a Variable Font Setting:

-… and define all the things you want to define, like glyph subsetting with the Keep Glyphs parameter, or changing the OpenType features and classes with the respective parameters, or setting a different family name, etc.:
+… and define all the things you want to define, even glyph subsetting with the Keep Glyphs parameter, or changing the OpenType features and classes with the respective parameters, o, etc.

 Choose File > Export and click on the Variable Fonts tab:

 If you have the latest Adobe Illustrator, Adobe Photoshop (CC 2108 or later), or InDesign (CC 2020 or later), you can export into the Adobe Fonts folder, choose the font in the Character panel, and open the little slider pop-up to experiment with the Weight axis:

 Alternatively, you can drop the font file in one of the amazing web pages that allow you to test fonts.
 My favorites are Roel Niesken’s great Wakamai Fondue, ABC Dinamo’s Font Gauntlet (which also lets you animate your variable font), and of course Laurence Penney’s Axis Praxis page: